surminus/cv/README.md

 serverless technologies.
 I’m interested in expanding my horizons in terms of platform scale, and continuing to improve my software development skillset.

+## July 2021-present: Systems Development Engineer for [Amazon Web Services](https://aws.amazon.com/)

+Working in the first UK engineering team.

-## March 2018–present: Site Reliability Engineer for [FutureLearn](https://www.futurelearn.com)
+## March 2018–June 2021: Site Reliability Engineer for [FutureLearn](https://www.futurelearn.com)

-As the sole SRE at FutureLearn, I am responsible for improving the development workflow, the CI and deployment methods, and the core infrastructure of the site.
+As the sole SRE at FutureLearn, I was responsible for improving the development workflow, the CI and deployment methods, and the core infrastructure of the site.